Tied-Lora: Enhancing parameter efficiency of LoRA with weight tying: Method

 \section{Method}

-In this section, we introduce tied \lora, a generalized paradigm for parameter-efficient fine-tuning of large language models through low-rank weight-update approximations.
-Our framework offers a range of training strategies through a series of design choices over selective parameter training and weight tying, including some of the existing PEFT methodologies available in the literature.
+In this section, we introduce \Tiedlora, a paradigm for parameter-efficient fine-tuning of large language models through low-rank weight-update approximations, weight-tying and selective training.
+Our framework offers a range of ``LoRA-like'' configurations through a series of design choices over selective parameter training and weight tying, including some of the existing PEFT methodologies available in the literature.
 Specifically, we use weight tying alongside pairs of projection matrices and scaling vectors that can be selectively either trained or frozen.
-As the low-rank computation path does not introduce any non-linearity, all \tiedlora configurations can be merged into the base model weights to preventing additional latency during inference. \Cref{tab:methods} provides an overview of the scenarios we study.
+As the low-rank computation path does not introduce any non-linearity, all \tiedlora~configurations can be merged into the base model weights to preventing additional latency during inference.

+\Cref{tab:methods} provides an overview of the scenarios we study.
+We refer to each configuration in our study with TL (Tied-LoRA) followed by a subscript index (e.g., TL\textsubscript{1}).
+Additionally, we also include the template of possible training parameters ($\mathbf{v},\mathbf{B},\mathbf{u}$ and $\mathbf{A}$, discussed in \cref{sec:formualation}).
+For \Tiedlora, the low-rank projection matrices $\mathbf{A}$ and $\mathbf{B}$ are \emph{tied} across all the layers of the base model which we indicate using the subscript $_{_{\text{\faChain}}}$.
+We also indicate if a parameter is frozen by ~blue font and a trainable parameter with regular font.
+Thus, traditional LoRA can be expressed as \lorasym~and VeRA \citep{kopiczko2023vera} can be expressed as \verasym.